olrenso/obsidian-home-tab/README.md

 To show only the search bar, without the title and the logo/icon, add (in a new line) `only search bar`.
 To show the starred and recent files add, respectively, `show starred files` and `show recent files`.

-The following code block will render the search bar and the starred files.
+For example, the following code block will render the search bar and the starred files.
 ````text
 ```search-bar
 only search bar